UPDATE: A Research Guide to Ukrainian Law

 Foreign Internet Resources:

-· NATLEX , the database of national labour, social security and related human rights legislation maintained by the ILO's International Labour Standards Department.
-It contains abstracts of legislation and relevant citation information.
+· NATLEX, the database of national labour, social security and related human rights legislations maintained by the ILO's International Labour Standards Department and containing records in the form of abstracts of legislation and relevant citation information.
 Search by country or subject;

-· Page with information on Ukrainian legal resources at the ;
+· Page with information on Ukrainian legal resources at the New York University School of Law Library’s electronic portal;

 · Ukrainian page at the Legal Reference Libraries LawMoose published by Pritchard Law Webs;